0xSero/partisia-docs/docs/bpinclusion.md

 2. Rent or buy a server where you can run the node.
 3. Send the public IP of the server hosting the node, your PBC Address and e-mail to *@Kristian Hu#7382* in a direct message on the Node Operator Discord Channel.
 E-mail is necessary for access to the Gitlab repository, the IP establish contact between the node and network.
 We check if we can reach you.
 (This step is only temporary and will be replaced by an automated process).
 4. Configure the node in accordance with the description [here](operator.md).
-5. Send a Register Transaction and a Staking Transaction through the [MPC Wallet Extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh)
+5. Send a Register Transaction and a Staking Transaction by connecting your [MPC Wallet Extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh) to the [Partisia Blochain Explorer](https://mpcexplorer.com/)

 ## Content of the Register Transaction